How much energy does it take to heat water for a 15-minute shower and what is the cost?

 The cost of the thermal energy required to heat water can be calculated if the flow rate and the required temperature rise are known.
 For example, standard showerheads typically have a flow rate of 2.5 to 3.0 gallons per minute (gpm), while low-flow models have a flow rate of 1.2. to 2.0 gpm.

-A BTU is defined as the amount of heat required to raise the temperature of one pound of water one degree Fahrenheit.
-Since a gallon of water weighs 8.34 pounds, the gallon per minute flow rate can be converted to pounds for the specified time use, and then converted back to Btu.
+A British thermal unit (Btu) is defined as the amount of heat required to raise the temperature of one pound of water one degree Fahrenheit.
+Since a gallon of water weighs 8.34 pounds, the flow rate (gpm) can be converted to pounds for the specified time use, and then converted back to Btu.

 The amount of heat required = Water Volume (lb) x Temperature rise (°F) x 1 Btu/lb°F

-Water Volume (lb) = 2.5 gal/min x 15 min x 8.34 lb/gal = 313 lb
+Water Volume (lb) = 2.5 gal/min x 15 min x 8.34 lb/gal = 313 lbs

 Temperature rise from 50°F to 105°F = 55°F

-The amount of heat required = 313 lb x 55°F = 17,215 BTU required to raise 313lb of 50°F water up to 105°F
+= 17,215 Btu required to raise 313 lbs of 50°F water up to 105°F

-If the gas water heater efficiency is 68%, then there would be 25,316 BTU (17,215/0.68) required from the heating source to supply the thermal energy for this 15-minute shower.
-At a cost of $1.10 per ccf (103,000 BTU), the water heating cost for this 15-minute shower is approximately $0.27.
+If the gas water heater efficiency is 68 percent, then 25,316 Btu (17,215/0.68) is required from the heating source to supply the thermal energy for this 15-minute shower.
+At a cost of $1.00 per 103,000 Btu, the water heating cost is approximately $0.25.